MaHDiaLaGaB/cs50-final-project/README.md

 ## Project Description

-It is a Flask web app that gives you the power to control your Go Pro Hero camera without wire, just connect your camera via wifi and you can change camera settings, take photos, the shot video even stream live online, by just hitting a button from the website.
+It is a Flask web app that gives you the power to control your Go Pro Hero camera without a wire, just connect your camera via wifi and you can change camera settings, take photos, shoot the video even stream live online, by just hitting a button from the website.

 I used python as the main Backend language with Flask